Jim Lindsay MPhil, BSc (Hons), Dip Teach, MInstD, Chair

 Kirsty Newton RN, BN, MPHC, Educator and Social Media Contributor

-Kirsty is a diabetes nurse working with young people with diabetes in Capital and Coast DHB.
-She is alarmed at the growing number of young people being diagnosed with type 2 diabetes.
+Kirsty is a diabetes nurse specialist and founding trustee of Healthy Futures.
+Kirsty spent many years working with young people with diabetes and was alarmed at the growing number of young people being diagnosed with type 2 diabetes.
 She is keen to make prevention a priority and raise awareness about obesity and type 2 diabetes particularly in children and teens.
-She is a founding Trustee of Healthy Futures.

 Miranda Walker RN, MPhil (Nursing), Educator and Programme Manager